jlxip/ezlists/README.md

 ## Introduction
 **ezlists** is a library which lets you use linked lists in an intuitive way.

 It is written in x86_64 assembly, so that the performance is optimal.
+You **can't** go faster than this.

 It's tiny: 4KB when compiled using *tcc*.
 However, it has a pretty decent set of methods that will eventually come handy at a given moment.